quii/learn-go-with-tests/command-line.md

 }
 ```

+The tests will now pass.

 Now try to run the application in `main.go` again and it should work how we expect.

 We will probably end up deleting this test in time as definitely _will_ want to read beyond the first line as we evaluate multiple commands from the user; but it was helpful to drive out a better solution and we didn't want to add new features while our application was not working properly.